Google API Keys

 The best long-term solution is to create your own Google Cloud Platform API key:

-• To make a new key, click Create Credentials and then select API Key.
-To edit an existing key, click the "pencil" icon to the right of the key's name.
+- To make a new key, click +Create Credentials and then select API Key.
+To edit an existing key, click the "three dots" icon on the right side of the list of keys.

-• If you are only going to use the key to make maps or convert routes with GPS Visualizer, you can set Application restrictions to None.
-But if you're concerned about someone potentially "stealing" your key, you can set it to allow certain HTTP referers, and enter https://www.gpsvisualizer.com/* under Website restrictions.
+- If you are only going to use the key to make maps for personal use or convert routes with GPS Visualizer, you can set Application restrictions to None.
+But if you're concerned about someone potentially "stealing" your map key, you can set it to only allow certain HTTP referers, and enter https://www.gpsvisualizer.com/* as one of the allowed sites under Website restrictions.

 About "Billing"